ICAEW.com works better with JavaScript enabled.

 Closer links

-In Patrick’s assessment, getting the solution right is critical for MTD IT to achieve acceptance and adoption within the profession.
+In Patrick’s assessment, getting the solution right is critical for MTD income tax to achieve acceptance and adoption within the profession.

 “The way we’ve sold this new system to ourselves as accountants is that it should take the pressure off annual returns, because we would have already done them in quarterly stages,” he says.
 “So in theory it’s just a final roundup to make sure that, for example, accruals and prepayments have been done properly, and so on.
 But right now, it seems that we’ve almost got to ignore everything that was submitted before and recreate the data for the annual filing in our own little ecosystem.
 As such, the previous submissions just end up being extra bits of compliance to do.
 They don’t have full relevance to the final return process.”